pranabdas/suvtools/README.md

 pip3 install --upgrade -r requirements.txt
 ```

-Import SUVTools in your project:
+Import SUVTools in your project (unless the library folder is in your working
+directory or any of the python lookup paths, you need to add the parent folder
+path):
 ```py
 import sys
 sys.path.append("/parent/suvtools/folder/")